fadden/CiderPress2/DiskArc/Disk/DART-notes.md

 The `bLength` array will have 40 entries, for disks up to 800KB, or 72 entries, for 1440KB disks.
 The meaning of each block length is somewhat variable:

- - For uncompressed data, the block length will be 20960 or -1.
+ - For uncompressed data, the block length will be 20960 or -1 (0xffff).
  - For "fast" (RLE) compression, the length is in 16-bit words, i.e. half the length in bytes.
  - For "best" (LZH) compression, the length is in bytes.

 Entries past the end of the disk, e.g. the last half of the entries for a 400KB image, will be zero.
+Individual chunks that fail to compress will be noted with a block length of 0xffff and stored without compression.

 ## Compression ##

-Compression was always applied by DART v1.5.
+Compression is always applied by DART v1.5.
 It's unclear what generated uncompressed files, though it might be an earlier version of the application.

 The "fast" compression algorithm uses a word-oriented run-length encoding algorithm.
 The data is